2rk/ember-koans/README.md

-# Koens
+# Koans

-Ember Koens will teach you about EmberJS through the compleation of tests.
+Ember Koans will teach you about EmberJS through the compleation of tests.

 Follow the steps below to run the app.